xxcisxxc/lqxx4156/README.md

 }
 ```

-DEL /v1/task_lists/{task_list_name}/tasks/{task_name}?user=xxx@gmail.com
+DEL /v1/task_lists/{task_list_name}/tasks/{task_name}?other=xxx@gmail.com

 Delete a task.
-If a user is provided, try to delete the task from the specified tasklist of the provided user.
+If `other` is provided, try to delete the task from the specified tasklist of the provided user.
 Token should be included in the request.

 - basic auth: